renatapirani/A-high-quality-genome-for-the-slender-anole-Anolis-apletophallus/Anolis_ALL_STEPS.md

 NEXT STEPS:
-	- After talking to Carlos, we decided to run polishing again for the Anolis_racon_short.fasta file
+	- We decided to run polishing again for the Anolis_racon_short.fasta file
-	- So Carlos will run pilon and Renata the minimap and Racon again
+	- We will run pilon, minimap and Racon again
-	- Kristin will download the old Anolis genome and compare to our results.
+	- After download Anolis carolinensis and A. sagrei genomes and compare to our results.

 * FILE: Anolis_racon_short.fasta